Published 2026-07-18 · 21 min read

 Base

 Trigger: Chatbase reaches $25–35M ARR with 15,000+ active customers and a proven warm-outbound-to-enterprise motion.
-The PLG self-serve flywheel makes it the highest-quality SMB customer acquisition engine in the category.
+The PLG self-serve flywheel makes it the default AI-support layer for SMB and mid-market – the highest-quality customer-acquisition engine in the category.

 Bull